gagolews/stringi/docs/_sources/rapi/stri_join.rst.txt

 If ``collapse`` or ``sep`` has length greater than 1, then only the first string will be used.

 In case where there are missing values in any of the input vectors, ``NA`` is set to the corresponding element.
-Note that this behavior is different from ``paste``, which treats missing values as ordinary strings like ``"NA"``.
+Note that this behavior is different from ``paste``, which treats missing values as ordinary strings like ``'NA'``.
 Moreover, as usual in stringi, the resulting strings are always in UTF-8.

 Value
 ~~~~~